Skip to Main Content

 What is peer-to-peer lending?

-Peer-to-peer lending brings investors — individuals and companies — directly to people who need money.
+Peer-to-peer lending brings investors directly to consumers who are looking to borrow.
 Traditional personal loans come from institutions like banks, credit unions or online lenders.
-Peer-to-peer lending is when you borrow money from a person or company investing in your loan.
+Peer-to-peer lending, in contrast, involves borrowing money from a person or company that invests in your loan.

 How does peer-to-peer lending work?